New Years Resolutions, Injury Prevention - An MSK Therapy perspective

 An overuse activity does not necessarily have to originate from physical activity and could easily result from a misuse activity.
 Quite often, a misuse activity can lead to overuse of joints structures, soft-tissues or a combination thereof.
 Overuse, injuries tend to arise from doing too much of something, too soon and without enough recovery time between activity.
 Such injuries could relate to a sport, social activity or habitual behaviour etc. Tissues and joints structures need time to adapt to the demands placed on them (as is tolerable).
 Hence, why top-level athletes go through a carefully planned training process, which develops throughout the training schedule.
 Runners, who suddenly decide to start barefoot running tend to encounter plantar fascia and Achilles tendon issues.
 Such issues typically arise because the tissues do not have adequate time to adapt to the change in demands placed on them.
 In essence, the runners Achilles Tendon will have adapted and become slightly shorter, often due to a lifetime of wearing shoes with a raised heel.
 Taking the heel away means that Achilles Tendon now has the additional demands of having to stretch slightly further "normal" combined with running.
 Hence, the tissues need the opportunity to adapt as is tolerable to the demand changes.
 Over-stretching can be another common reason for injury and relate to misuse or overuse.

 In some cases, there could be elements of misuse and overuse with some "abuse" type injuries.
 Generally, one could view any form of physical trauma (wounding) unintentional or otherwise as "abuse" type injuries.
 Equally, consciously doing something likely to cause injury would certainly fit within this category.
 Some sports and pastimes have developed protective clothing to help reduce the chances of injury while participating in such sports or activity.
 It is also essential to understand that trauma (wounding), typically involves forces.
 Hence, tissues structures far beyond the apparent trauma site are frequently affected, and the body adapts accordingly to enable us to function.
 Most people only tend to notice such adaptions when the involved tissues get more use, used differently or when tissue experience increased load.
 Having a good level of "self-body awareness" can certainly help prevent many types of misuse and overuse injuries.
 In essence, one then knows when something is not quite right and can get it addressed before it becomes more problematic.
+See the article on Finding a good, ethical Musculoskeletal health professional - An MSK Therapy perspective for some insider insight into finding a good consumer/patient-centred practitioner.

 There are many things that people can do to help avoid injuries and stay active.